JinYSun/D-GCAN/README.md

 # D-GCAN
-The D-GCAN can predict the druglikeness with the GAT-learned representations.
-It takes molecular graph as the input, and the predicted results as the output.
+The D-GCAN can predict the druglikeness with the graph neural network-learned representations.
+It takes molecular graph as the input, and the predicted results as the output.The D-GCAN is a promising tool to predict drug-likeness for selecting lead drug candidates, improving the accuracy of drug development and accelerating the drug discovery process.

 # Motivation